-This beautiful Yacht is an amazing platform for explorers who want to get a glimpse of the underwater beauty of Palau but want to have comforts of everyday life available to them.
+This beautiful Solitude One is an amazing platform for explorers who want to get a glimpse of the underwater beauty of Palau but want to have comforts of everyday life available to them.

 At 171ft long you will never feel cramped and there is a bright and roomy feeling on board.
 The Cabins and en-suite bathrooms are larger than most liveaboards and the saloon, outdoor shaded areas and sun deck also have a large amount of space.
 If you want to be sociable you can, but if you want to find a quiet spot for a bit of peace and quiet, then you’ll have that option too.